flux-framework/flux-core/doc/man1/flux-ping.rst

    respectively.
 Default: send to “*any*”.

 **-p, --pad**\ *=N*
    Include in the payload a string of length *N* bytes.
 The payload will be echoed back in the response.
 This option can be used to explore the effect of message size on latency.
-Default: no padding.
+Default: no padding. *N* may be specified as a floating point number with optional multiplicative suffix 'k' or 'K' for KiB, 'M' for MiB, and so on.

 **-i, --interval**\ *=N*
    Specify the delay, in seconds, between successive requests.